xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 ![-SE.png]({{site.baseurl}}/images/-SE.png)

 Hybrid ACLs can be used with IPv4 and IPv6 in ingress direction.
 So, L2 ACLs or L3 ICMP are not in the scope of this feature.
-They can noy be applied in egress.
+They can not be applied in egress.

 ## Configuration